-Out-Law Guide | 30 Mar 2005 | 2:24 pm | 5 min. read
+Out-Law Guide | 20 Sep 2022 | 4:13 pm | 4 min. read

-In essence, a trade mark can be anything, which distinguishes your business from those of other traders.
+In essence, a trade mark can be anything which distinguishes your business from those of other traders.
 A trade mark may be a word or combination of words, it may be a logo, it may be the shape of your products or their packaging, it may be the colour you use to promote your goods and services, it may be a musical composition used in advertising.
 As long as your trade mark is capable of distinguishing your business from other traders or does distinguish your business from other traders (either inherently or through use over the years) then your trade mark acts as 'a badge of origin' and is protectable.

 In the UK, trade marks are protected in two main ways.

-Trade Marks can also be registered in foreign countries such as the United States and Canada and across the whole of the European Union via a so-called 'European Union Trade Mark'..
-There are also various trans-national Trade Mark Registration systems such as the International system known as The Madrid Protocol (See: Registering a trade mark through the Madrid Protocol).
+Trade marks can also be registered in foreign countries such as the US and Canada and across the whole of the European Union via a so-called 'European Union Trade Mark'.
+There are also various trans-national trade mark registration systems such as the international system known as the Madrid Protocol.

 The problem with relying on passing off in the United Kingdom is that you have to first prove that you own goodwill in the business conducted under the trade mark.
 Also, by definition, passing off rights are limited to the particular geographical location within which you trade.
 If you have only traded in Somerset and you are only known in Somerset, your passing off rights will be limited to Somerset.

-Outside the United Kingdom, rights to trade marks are often only achieved via registering the trade mark.
+Outside the UK, rights to trade marks are often only achieved via registering the trade mark.
 In many countries, the proprietor of a trade mark is deemed to be the 'first to file' not the 'first user' of the mark.
 Therefore, it is important to obtain registered protection before someone else does.

 You should first conduct a search in the country or countries where you are to use the trade mark to determine if any others have registered the same or similar trade mark first and thus could prevent your use of the trade mark.
 Then, if the search is clear, you should register the trade mark to help prevent other traders using the trade mark.